Arrowood and the Thames Corpses by Mick Finlay – Book Review

 Review 2020 red

 Arrowood and the Thames Corpses is the third book in the Arrowood series and the second I have read.
-You can find my review of the second book, The Murder Pit, here.
+Check out my review of the second book, The Murder Pit.

 Set in 1896, William Arrowood is a private enquiry agent, along with his trusted sidekick Norman Barnett.
 One afternoon they are called upon by Captain Moon and his daughter.
 The Captain runs trips on the Thames on his pleasure steamer and someone is trying to put him out of business.
 The boat has had windows broken and fish guts were thrown on it and he wants Arrowood to investigate who is doing it.